In this post we compare Minikube, MicroK8s and KinD as different approaches to build multi-node cluster locally.

 kind create cluster --config=kind-config.yaml

 After reviewing the technologies that back up multi-node kubernetes cluster for my role, I find that Minikube with hyperkit is my favourite for MacOS.
-On WSL2, I prefer to use Kind.
+On WSL2, I prefer to use KinD.
 Since I do not use Windows native environment or Ubuntu on my laptop, I cannot make recommendations.
-However I would start with Minikube (with hypverv and kvm2 as respective driver).
+However I would start with Minikube (with hypverv or kvm2 as driver).